Skip to main content

 Agent capabilities

-The agent’s capabilities span four areas: research, content, site analysis, and GEO optimization.
-Each capability is backed by specialized data sources and can be combined into multi-step workflows.
+The agent’s skills span four areas: research, content, site analysis, and GEO optimization.
+Each skill is backed by specialized data sources and can be combined into multi-step workflows.

 Research